ambika0203/Hospreadmission/README.md

 This project focuses on predicting hospital readmissions within 30 days and extracting clinical entities from discharge notes using machine learning and NLP techniques.
 The aim is to identify high-risk patients and derive meaningful insights from unstructured clinical text.

 ##  Files in This Repository
-- `finalhosp.ipynb` – Contains all code (data prep, model training, evaluation, and NER)
+- `fixed_finalhosp.ipynb` – Contains all code (data prep, model training, evaluation, and NER)
 - `finalreport.pdf` – Final report summarizing methodology and findings
 - `requirements.txt` – List of Python dependencies
 ## 🔍 Project Overview